Reiten966/Polyformer/STL/README.md

 # Print Guide

-- The parts are DESIGNED to be manufactured with FDM technology with a proper tolerance stack
+- The parts are DESIGNED to be manufactured with FDM technology with the proper tolerance stack in mind.

 - Material Usage as of (9/21/2022): 1255g (2000g with panels) Main color and 400g accent color (1.25g/mm3 density).
 (We are constantly working on reducing the usage)